devops-anand/GIT-GITHUB-Notes/README.md

 # GIT-GITHUB-Notes

-In the followig project my aim is to collaborate all useful git & github resources under one umbrella in short and precise way.
+In the following project my aim is to collaborate all useful git & github resources under one umbrella in short and precise way.
 This would be represented in form of ref links & notes from various sources.

 #Topics (Beginners):
-Topic: Process of learning Git.
+Process of learning Git.
-Topic:
-Topic: GIT - Understanding, How to use with list of commands.
-Topic: Useful Git Commands
+GIT - Understanding & Using.
-Topic: How to use use GitHub.
+How to use use GitHub.
-Topic: Understanding the GitHub flow (https://guides.github.com/introduction/flow/)
-Topic: How to sync project between Git & GitHub.
+Understanding the GitHub flow (https://guides.github.com/introduction/flow/) How to sync project between Git & GitHub.
-Topic:

 #Topics :